How to Keep Towels Fluffy and Soft

 Have your towels become stiff and scratchy?
 Don't throw them away just yet.
 Hard water and fabric softeners can diminish softness, but after following a few of these tips, your towels will be fluffy, soft, and even more absorbent than they were before.

-Don't use fabric softeners.
-This may seem like a contradiction, but fabric softeners will stop being affective after several uses and can actually damage your towels.
+This may seem like a contradiction, but fabric softeners will stop being effective after several uses and can actually damage your towels.
 Softeners collect on your towel and will eventually push the fibers of the fabric down.
 Your towel fibers then stiffen and become less absorbent because they are full of buildup from your softeners.

-Use a tennis or dryer ball.
 Buy a few clean tennis balls and throw them into the dryer with your towels.
-As they balls bounce around in the dryer, they will help remove lumps while fluffing your towels.
+As the balls bounce around in the dryer, they will help remove lumps while fluffing your towels.
 You may need to fluff your towel a little afterwards, but tennis balls should do most of the job for you.
 If you don't want to use tennis balls, use dryer balls, which are available in most grocery stores.

-Use baking soda.
 A half a cup of baking soda mixed with your normal amount of detergent will also help soften your towels.
 Baking soda will help loosen up the towel fibers and clean off any chemicals or grime left on your towels.
-It will also help eliminate musty odors, which is great for swimming towels that may have sat for a awhile in a gym bag or in a car.
+It will also help eliminate musty odors, which is great for swimming towels that may have sat for a while in a gym bag or in a car.

 - Wash Fewer Towels in Each Laundry Load

 Trying to wash and dry too many towels at once will not only hurt your machines, but it also interferes with the dryer's ability to dry your towels properly.
 A huge load of towels won't allow the air in the dryer to fluff up the fabric.
 The towels packed together in the dryer will mat down towel fibers and cause your towels to come out stiff instead of fluffy.